-This type of SSD basically uses the SATA interface as well like the SATA 2.5″ SSD we saw above, but has the M.2 form factor.
+This type of SSD also uses the SATA interface, like the SATA 2.5″ SSD we saw above, but it has the M.2 form factor.

-M.2 form factor is slim stick like form factor for SSDs as you see above.
+As you see above, M.2 form factor is a slim stick-like form factor for SSDs.

-The M.2 SSDs require, well, an M.2 slot on the motherboard to plug into.
+The M.2 SSDs require an M.2 slot on the motherboard to plug into.

 This type of SSD DOES NOT require power separately.
 It receives its power from the M.2 slot on the motherboard itself.

-As far as the performance of this type of SSD goes, it has the same speeds as the 2.5″ SATA SSDs, which is about 550 MB/s max transfer speeds.
+Regarding the performance of this type of SSD, it has the same speeds as the 2.5″ SATA SSDs, which is about 550 MB/s max transfer speeds.

 3. PCIe NVMe M.2 SSD

-Finally we have our personal favorite and the blazingly fast PCIe NVMe M.2 SSDs.
+Finally, our favorite and the blazingly fast PCIe NVMe M.2 SSDs.

 These SSDs also have the M.2 form factor but use the PCIe interface instead of the SATA interface.

-As far as the question of power goes, M.2 NVMe SSDs also do not require power separately.
-They get their power supplied to them from the M.2 slot itself.
+Regarding the question of power, M.2 NVMe SSDs also do not require power separately.
+They get their emphasis supplied to them from the M.2 slot itself.